-- 1. Definitions - 1.
-A Application of the Rules

-General provisions relating to meetings

-Part 1: Determination of time and venue of meetings

-- 1. Meetings not to be held on certain days and only at certain venues - 2.
-Determination of time and venue of ordinary council meetings - 3.
-Determination of time and venue of special council meetings - 4.
-Determination of time and venue of ordinary committee meetings - 5.
-Determination of time and venue of special committee meetings - 6.
-Determination of time and venue of public meetings of voters - 7.
-Determination of time and venue of constituency meetings - 8.
-Meeting by telephone or videoconference - 8A.
-Public hearings

-Part 2: Notice of meetings

-- 9. Notice of council and committee meetings - 10.
-Notice of public meetings of voters, constituency meetings and public hearings - 11.
-Councillors must supply municipal manager with an address

-Part 3: Attendance of meetings
+GENERAL Chapter 1 1.
+Definitions 1.
+A Application of the Rules Chapter 2 General provisions relating to meetings Part 1: Determination of time and venue of meetings 2.
+Meetings not to be held on certain days and only at certain venues 3.
+Determination of time and venue of ordinary Council meetings Determination of time and venue of special Council meetings 4.
+Determination of time and venue of ordinary committee meetings 5.
+Determination of time and venue of special committee meetings 6.
+Determination of time and venue of public meetings of voters 7.
+Determination of time and venue of constituency meetings 8.
+8A.
+Meeting by using Telecommunication on videoconference facilities Public hearings 9 Part 2: Notice of meetings Notice of Council and committee meetings 10.
+11 Notice of public meetings of voters, constituency meetings and public hearings 12.
+Councillors must supply Municipal Manager with an address Part 3: Attendance of meetings and hearings Leave of absence 13.
+Appeal against refusal of applications for leave of absence 14.
+15. Removal of a Councillor from office for absence from meetings without leave Who may attend meetings?
+16. 17.
+Attendance register Documents to be available at meetings Part 4:

-- 12. Absence from meetings

-- 13. Appeal against refusal of applications for leave of absence

-- 14. Penalties for absence without leave

-- 15. Removal of a councillor from office for absence from meetings without leave

-- 16. Who may attend meetings?

-- 17. Attendance register

-Part 4: Documents to be available at meetings

 18. Documents to be available at meetings

 Part 5: Presiding at meetings and hearings

-- 19. General powers and duties of chairpersons - 20.
-Failure or refusal to exercise the powers or discharge the duties by chairperson at a meeting or hearing - 21.
-Status of chairperson at a meeting - 22.
-Presiding at the first council meeting after a general election - 23.
-Presiding at council meetings - 24.
-Presiding at council meetings when the position of speaker is vacant - 25.
-Presiding at executive committee meetings - 26.
-Presiding at mayoral committee meetings - 27.
-Presiding at section 79-committee meetings - 28.
-Presiding at public meetings of voters, constituency meetings and public hearings
+19. General powers and duties of chairpersons

+20. Failure or refusal to exercise the powers or discharge the duties by chairperson at a meeting or hearing

+21. Status of chairperson at a meeting

+22. Presiding at the first Council meeting after a general election

+23. Presiding at Council meetings

+24. Presiding at Council meetings when the position of Speaker is vacant

+25. Presiding at Mayoral Committee meetings

+26. Acting Executive Mayor

+27. Presiding at section 79-committee meetings

+28. Presiding at public meetings of voters, constituency meetings and public hearings

 Part 6: Conduct of persons at meetings

-- 29. Conduct of members of the public at council or committee meetings
+29. Conduct of members of the public at Council or committee meetings

-- 30. Recording of proceedings during meetings
+30. Recording of proceedings at meetings

-- 31. Conduct of councillors during meetings
+31. Conduct of Councillors during meetings

-- 32. Dress code
+31A.
+Conduct at meetings

+31B.
+Disorderly conduct of Councillors and the duty of the Chairperson

-- 33. Person speaking to address the chairperson
+32. Person speaking to address the chairperson

-- 34. Councillor to stand while speaking
+33. Councillor to stand while speaking

-- 35. Duration and reading of speeches
+34. Duration and reading of speeches

-- 36. Councillor to speak only once
+35. Councillor to speak only once

-- 37. Relevance
+36. Relevance

+37. Interpretation of rules

-- 38. Councillor's right to information
+38. Councillor's right to information

-- 39. Personal explanation, point of order and clarification
+39. 40 Points of order and personal explanation

-- 40. Right of municipal manager to have advice recorded in minutes
+40. Do rt 7 : Right of Municipal Manager to have advice recorded in minutes

 Part 7: Adjournment and continuation of meetings

-- 41. Adjournment of meeting in absence of a quorum - 42.
-Adjournment of meeting before it completed its business - 43.
-Continuation of an adjourned meeting - 44.
+41. 42.
+Adjournment of meeting in absence of a quorum

+42. 43.
+Adjournment of meeting before it completed its business Continuation of an adjourned meeting

+43. 44.
 Temporary adjournment of meeting

 Part 8: Agendas and minutes of meetings

+45. Only matters included in agenda are dealt with

+45A.
+Tabling of documents and consideration of tabled documents

-- 45. Only matters included in agenda are dealt with - 46.
-Minutes of meetings and summary of evidence at hearings - 47.
-Declaration of personal or pecuniary interest
+46. Minutes of meetings and summary of evidence at hearings

+40. 47.
+When Councillors may not attend and participate in the proceedings of the Council, Mayoral Committee or other Committees

 Part 9: Deputations, petitions, objections and representations

-- 48. Deputations
+48. Deputations

-- 49. Attendance of council meeting by Auditor-General
+49. Attendance of Council meeting by Auditor-General

-- 50. Petitions
+50. Petitions

-- 51. Objections and representations
+51. Objections and representations

-Part 10: Questions
+Questions

-- 52. Questions of which notice had been given - 53.
-Questions during meetings
+52. Questions of which notice had been given

+53. Questions during meetings

 Part 11: Motions

-- 54. Motion must be in written form
+54. Motion must be in written form

-- 55. Submission and limitation of motions
+55. Submission and limitation of motions

-- 56. Withdrawal and amendment of motions
+56. Withdrawal and amendment of motions

+Subject matter and consideration of motions and proposals